 There are three main forms of skin cancer:

-- Basal Cell Carcinoma and Squamous Cell Carcinoma are often found on skin exposed to the sun (face, neck and arms).
-Other areas of the body can also be affected.
+- Basal Cell Carcinoma and Squamous Cell Carcinoma are often found on skin that has been exposed to the sun (face, neck, and arms), though other areas of the body can also be affected.
 Both Basal and Squamous Cell Carcinoma are very common and can be treated.

-- Malignant Melanoma is less common than basal and squamous cell cancer but it is the most dangerous form of skin cancer.
+- Malignant Melanoma is less common than basal and squamous cell cancer, but it is the most dangerous form of skin cancer because it is fast-acting.
 The cancerous growth leads the skin cells to multiply quickly and form malignant tumors.
 Melanomas often resemble moles and some melanoma develops from moles.
 Melanoma is a serious disease that requires early diagnosis and treatment.

-These types of skin cancer are related to the sun (UVA/UVB rays), sun tanning beds, and genetic as skin cancer can be genetically based.
+These types of skin cancer are related to the sun (UVA/UVB rays), sun tanning beds, and genetics as skin cancer can be genetically based.

 Results may vary on different patients.

-While Dr. Rebecca Baxt and Dr. Saida Baxt explain to patients that everyone is at risk for developing skin cancer, some people are at a higher risk.
-Some of the more common risk factors that increase your risk for developing melanoma include:
+Dr. Rebecca Baxt explains to patients that everyone is at risk for developing skin cancer, while some people are at a higher risk.
+The common risk factors that increase your risk for developing melanoma include:

 At BAXT CosMedical® we offer our patients a full skin cancer screening on a yearly basis, or more often for those at high risk.
 We see many patients with skin cancer.

 The most important aspect of skin cancer treatment is prevention and early detection since most skin cancers are curable if caught early and treated.

 Early detection requires good self-examination of the skin as well as yearly or more frequent examinations by a dermatologist.
 We also treat pre-cancers before they become skin cancers with Photodynamic Therapy (PDT).